AdobeDocs/experience-manager-screens.en/help/user-guide/auto-registration-players.md

 1. Log in to your AEM instance and click your AEM Screens project and click **Properties** from the action bar.
 1. Click the **Advanced** tab so you can view the **Device registration** section.

-1. Specify an auto registration code in **Bulk registration code** field and an optional default display in **Default display assignment** to assign to the player that is auto registered.
+1. Specify an auto registration code in the **Bulk registration code** field.
+Then an optional default display in the **Default display assignment** to assign to the player that is auto registered.

    >[!NOTE]
    >Enter a code of your choice and click a default display if needed.